 Operating over 50 ATMs across the US means that Athena is the gateway for tens of thousands of customers to the world of Bitcoin and other digital currencies.
-While we help customers every day get the coins they want and need, a few customers end up wishing they had never purchased bitcoin in the first place: Victims of fraud perpetuated by third-parties.
-We've issued scam warnings in the past (1,2,3), and even broke news about one "hurricane" scam last year, but we wanted to provide a more comprehensive list of situations you should look out for.
+While we help customers every day get the coins they want and need, some customers end up unwittingly victims of fraud perpetuated by scam artists.
+We've issued scam warnings in the past (1,2,3), and even broke news about one "hurricane" scam in 2017, but we wanted to provide a more comprehensive list of situations you should look out for.

 — Bitcoin Scams to Avoid —